ltb-project/white-pages/docs/installation.rst

     apt install white-pages

+You should now proceed to :ref:`webserver installation and configuration <apache_configuration>`

 CentOS / RedHat
 ---------------

-.. warning:: You need to install first the package `php-Smarty`_ which is not in official repositories.
+.. warning::  You must install the package `php-Smarty`_.
+You can get it from EPEL repositories.

 .. _php-Smarty: https://pkgs.org/download/php-Smarty